lmerizon/Nbody-Computational-Physics/README.md

 # Nbody-Computational-Physics
-This is a Repo for simulation of Nbody computational Probelm
+This is a Repo for simulation of Nbody computational Problem